Skip to main content

 Leaf Nodes

-• string: Works identically to a JavaScript string except for not supporting unpaired UTF-16 surrogate pairs.
+• string: a JavaScript string, but does not support unpaired UTF-16 surrogate pairs.

-• FluidHandle: A handle to a Fluid DDS or Data Object in the current container.
-For more information about handles see Handles.
+• FluidHandle: a handle to a Fluid DDS or Data Object.
+See Handles.

 TreeNodes